Website Wilderness: Should I display my rates on my website?

-In the Website Wilderness Series I will share my experiences and insights as I try to build a successful web site for my computer consulting company.
+In the Website Wilderness Series I share my experiences and insights as I try to build a successful web site for my computer consulting company.

 I’ve reached the stage in the development of my computer business where I think it’s time to start constructing a website.
 Over the last few weeks I’ve been tinkering around with different layouts for the site.
 In doing so I realized that before I bother with the design I really need to pin down the content that I intend to include.
 The content will then dictate the layout and design of the website.